Cryptocarya microneura: Description

 Cryptocarya microneura, is a tree that typically grows to a height of 15 m, sometimes to 25 m, its stems not buttressed.
 Its leaves are lance-shaped to elliptic, 62–115 mm long and 20–45 mm wide on a petiole 5–11 mm long.
 The leaves are green and more or less glaucous on the lower surface.
 The flowers are cream-coloured and arranged in panicles sometimes longer than the leaves, sometimes shorter than the leaves.
 The outer tepals are 1.4–1.7 mm long, the inner tepals 1.5–1.9 mm long.
 The outer anthers 0.7–0.8 mm long and 0.5–0.6 mm wide, the inner anthers 0.6–0.8 mm long and 0.3–0.5 mm wide.
 Flowering occurs from September to November, and the fruit is a spherical to elliptic black drupe 12–14 mm long and 10–14 mm wide.

 Taxonomy

 Cryptocarya microneura was first formally described in 1864 by Carl Meissner in de Candolle's Prodromus Systematis Naturalis Regni Vegetabilis.
 The specific epithet (microneura) means 'small-nerved'.

 Distribution and habitat

-This species of Cryptocarya grows in rainforest and wet forest from sea level to an altitude of 600 m from Gympie in Queensland to Tuross Heads in New South Wales.
+This species of Cryptocarya grows in rainforest and wet forest from sea level to 600 m elevation from Gympie in Queensland to Tuross Heads in New South Wales.